 Note: It is not recommended that the My Corporate Card be used for meals and incidental expenses, as the university reimburses a per diem allowance, not actual expenses.

 Provided meals – reimbursement must be reduced for any meals provided to the traveler within the scope of their business travel (e.g. lunch included in a conference registration fee, business dinner with colleagues for which the traveler didn’t pay).
 Reductions are 50% for dinner, 30% for lunch, and 20% for breakfast.
 This reduction applies to all days of travel, including the first/last day.
-The incidental portion of the meals and incidental expenses is not affected by this reduction.
+The incidental portion of the per diem allowance is not affected by this reduction.

-Note: Continental breakfast (provided by a lodging facility or conference) or meals provided as part of an airline ticket do not require a deduction from a traveler’s per diem allowance.
+Exception: Hotel breakfast included in the hotel/lodging reservation price or international airfare meals provided as part of the airline ticket price for longer flights will not require a deduction from the meal and incidental expense per diem allowance.

 The incidental rate is reimbursable regardless if any meals are provided.
 Incidental items are only reimbursable through a meal and incidental expenses reimbursement; they are not directly reimbursable.